Understanding Commodities¶

 Concept: Commodities¶

 Cyclus exchanges resources between facilities using a market-like mechanism called the dynamic resource exchange (DRE).
 The concept of a commodity is used to simply indicate which facilities may be interested in trading with each other through the DRE.
-A commodity is therefore nothing more than a unique name that is used to define a set of producers and consumers of a common resource.
+A commodity is therefore nothing more than a unique name that is used to define a set of suppliers and consumers of a common resource.
 A commodity does not necessarily have a specific composition; this will be determined by the agents during the simulation.
 Suppliers then respond to the series of requests with a bid.
 A bid supplies a notion of the quantity and quality of a resource to match a request.
 Suppliers may add an arbitrary number of constraints to accompany bids.
 For example, an enriched UOX supplier may be constrained by its current inventory of natural uranium or its total capacity to provide enrichment in Separative Work Units (SWUs).

 For example, the flow graph below shows three suppliers (left) and two consumers (right), and the potential flows of various commodities among them.
 The second consumer makes two different requests.
 Meanwhile, the second supplier can supply the commodities requested by both consumers and provides two bids accordingly.